pulp/pulp-openapi-generator/docs/user/learn/how-it-works.md

 ## Custom Parameters

 The Pulp generator script passes specific parameters to [configure the OpenAPI Generator CLI].
-E.g, set namings, define appropriate version information and configure flags that makes the client more stable.
+E.g, set namings, define appropriate version information and configure flags that make the client more stable.

 ## Version Management